Quickstart

 4

-Your backend uses signed webhook events as the durable source of truth.
+Your backend treats signed webhook events as the durable source of truth for fulfillment and order state.

 Keep secret keys server-side